katrinabrock/ctmm-performance/README.md

  However.....

  Running atime, it doesn't look like it made much of a dent in the overall runtime.
+(These are two separate runs.)

  ![img](img/atime_vectorized01.png) ![img](img/atime_vectorized02.png)